Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Applications

-Depending on the investment relation in the capital market, Cheng et al. \cite{cheng2019risk} utilize GCN to model the relationship between the target company and its related companies on graph for stock movement prediction. heterogeneous graph neural networks can be used to model spillover effects for stock predictions \cite{tan2022finhgnn, cheng2021modeling}, asset pricing \cite{huang2022asset} and risk propagation \cite{Cheng2022Subsequence}.
-Li et al. \cite{li2021modeling} also propose LSTM-RGCN, a model to simulate the linkages between stocks to enhance the effect of prediction.
-Zheng et al. \cite{zheng2021heterogeneous} put forward a heterogeneous-attention-network-based model to explore the bankruptcy prediction problem of SMEs by leveraging the relational information in accessible financial networks.
-Besides, hypergraph can also promote prediction of enterprise risk \cite{zhao2022fisrebp}.
-Zhang et al. \cite{zhang2022heterogeneous} model bank data as a heterogeneous information network and thoroughly mine the relations existing in the financial activities of small and micro-enterprise users under the commercial banking service scenario to assist in default analysis. \cite{Cheng2022Subsequence}
+The treatment of the investment-shareholding relation network as heterogeneous graphs has become a prevailing approach for modeling spillover effects relevant to diverse financial tasks, including stock predictions \cite{li2021modeling}, asset pricing \cite{huang2022asset}, and risk propagation \cite{Cheng2022Subsequence}.
+Li et al. \cite{li2021modeling} propose LSTM-RGCN, a model specifically designed to simulate linkages between stocks and enhance predictive efficacy.
+Z heng et al. \cite{zheng2021heterogeneous} propose a heterogeneous-attention-network-based model, leveraging relational information within available financial networks to address the bankruptcy prediction problem concerning SMEs.
+Moreover, hypergraph structures have demonstrated utility in the prediction of enterprise risks \cite{zhao2022fisrebp}.
+Zhang et al. \cite{zhang2022heterogeneous} contribute to this paradigm by modeling bank data as a heterogeneous information network.
+They systematically mine relations within the financial activities of small and micro-enterprise users, particularly in commercial banking service scenarios, to facilitate comprehensive default analysis \cite{Cheng2022Subsequence}.